jurisv/WebRTC/readme.md

-# A simple demonstration of WebRTC and the Sencha 6 Modern Framework.
+# A simple demonstration of WebRTC powered by OpenTok and the Sencha Ext6 Framework.
 ## Getting Started
+So you want to do peer-to-peer audio and video calls.
+Well there's a lot of behind the scenes optimizations that are taken care of by using the OpenTok services.

+You also want an extensible web framework that ties into your enterprise strategy.
+This is where ExtJs 6 excels.

+Finally you would like something that handles data in real-time in both directions..
+Make a change locally and your change is replicated to all connecte clients.
+New data changes are pushed directly to your client without reloading the page or even performing AJAX polling.

 There is both a development and production build of the WebRTC application.
 In addition there is a node.js server that will serve up either a development or production version of the app.
 The directory is controlled by an environment variable.